 These issues arrive as the UK enters the second wave of COVID-19, a time when the healthcare sector will be working to its maximum capacity.
 In order to alleviate the growing pressures, Doctors Association UK- a doctor-led grassroots lobbying and campaigning group- has called for all overseas healthcare workers to be granted Indefinite Leave to Remain (ILR), and has raised concerns regarding the ongoing visa processing delays.

-These concerns have been raised in a letter signed by 1,660 doctors and other healthcare workers in order to raise awareness of the treatment of doctor Basem Enany, an Egyptian cardiologist at York hospital whose ill health is placing him at risk of overstaying his Tier 2 Visa.
+These concerns have been raised in a letter signed by 1,660 doctors and other healthcare workers in order to raise awareness of the treatment of doctor Basem Enany, an Egyptian cardiologist at York hospital whose ill health is placing him at risk of overstaying his Skilled Worker Visa.

 Enany had treated several patients with COVID-19 prior to falling critically ill with complications of the virus, and now fears for his and his family’s future because the Home Office is yet to confirm what will happen regarding his renewal.